examus/moodle-availability_examus/README.md

     - Use REST protocol
 Fill in all other required fields.
 Click the `Create this role` button.
 4. Go to `Site administration → Users → Permissions → Assign system roles`.
 Choose the role created in the previous step (`webservice`).
-5. Add the previously created `examus` user to the `Existing users` field.
+Add the previously created `examus` user to the `Existing users` field.

 ### Enabling web services
 1. Go to `Site administration → Advanced features`.
 Enable web services.
 Save changes.
-2. `Site administration → Plugins → Web services → Manage protocols`.
+2. Go to `Site administration → Plugins → Web services → Manage protocols`.
 Enable the REST protocol.
 Save changes.

 ### Creating a web service token
 1. Go to `Site administration → Plugins → Web services → Manage tokens`, click `Add`.